Revit vs. AutoCAD: What’s the difference? | Autodesk

 In simple terms, when using CAD for building design, you focus on creating drawings.
 When using BIM, you focus on creating a building model and then the drawings can be generated from the model.

-BIM is Building Information Modelling.
-It is an intelligent 3D model-based process that gives architecture, engineering and construction (AEC) professionals the insight and tools to efficiently plan, design, construct and manage buildings and infrastructure.
+BIM is Building Information Modeling.
+It is an intelligent 3D model-based process that gives architecture, engineering, and construction (AEC) professionals the insight and tools to efficiently plan, design, construct, and manage buildings and infrastructure.

-Revit is used to co-ordinate all data inputs (including CAD) and produce federated project deliverables.
-Both programmes are often used within the same firm, with BIM and CAD specialists working on different elements of a project.
+Revit is used to coordinate all data inputs (including CAD) and produce federated project deliverables.
+Both programs are often used within the same firm, with BIM and CAD specialists working on different elements of a project.

 Image courtesy of Botswana Innovation Hub - SHoP Architects